The Ultimate Southern France Road Trip Itinerary

 Menton

-Menton is in the most south easterly location in southern France.
+Menton is in the most south-easterly location in southern France.
 It is in the Provence-Alpes- Côte d’Azur region on the French Riviera.
 It borders Italy and is the first stop on our road trip itinerary along the Mediterranean coast.

 We first came across Menton on Instagram.
-It has become super popular to take photos here because the seaside town has many beautifully colourful houses that line the beach front.
+It has become super popular to take photos here because the seaside town has many beautifully colourful houses that line the beachfront.
 Not only is it super picturesque but the beach is perfect for spending the day relaxing.
 There are trendy beach bars and water misters on the boardwalk – perfect for cooling down from the summer sun.

 The hilly medieval town is home to Basilique Saint-Michel, with its 18th-century bell tower, and the ornate facade of La Chapelle des Pénitents-Blancs.
-Known for its beaches and exotic botanical gardens, make sure to visit this relatively unknown but up and coming town on your trip to the French Riviera.
+Known for its beaches and exotic botanical gardens, make sure to visit this relatively unknown but up-and-coming town on your trip to the French Riviera.

 How long to spend in Menton?